Delcos/Hentai-Diffusion/README.md

 ### For best results:

-Add "1girl, anime," without the quotes to the biggining of your prompt.
+Add "1girl, anime," without the quotes to the beginning of your prompt.

 # Coming Soon